AjourMedia/TestAjourEditor/README.md

 ## Editorial tool to produce articles and reportage for use in newspapers, online newspapers, TV or radio.

+## This is a very early phase of a project that is planned to run throughout 2025.
+Input and ideas will be gratefully received.

 ### PROJECT: TESTE AJOUR EDITOR Library
 1. Create a new MAUI Application